WayScience/playbooks/internal/onboarding.md

 We will establish morphology as a systems biology measurement rivaling molecular readouts in mechanistic information content.
 We will understand, with greater detail, how the central dogma of biology links and interacts with other, higher-order biological manifestations, like morphology.

-As research capabilities evolve, new approaches crystalize, and the most pressing problems of tomorrow manifest, we will be ready.
+As research capabilities evolve, new approaches crystallize, and the most pressing problems of tomorrow manifest, we will be ready.

 ## Expectations